petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 First, if you are updating a 7.3+ version of DXP, then set an environment variable to allow modules to upgrade as needed:

-1. In the DXP Cloud console, click on the Liferay service in the desired environment.
+1. In the Liferay Cloud console, click on the Liferay service in the desired environment.

 1. Click the *Environment Variables* tab.